tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/快速入门/负载均衡快速入门_intl_en.md

   - Domain name: the domain name of your real server (e.g., `www.example.com`).
   - Default domain name: if a client request does not match any listener domain names, the CLB instance will forward the request to the default domain name (default server).
 Each listener can be configured with only one default domain name.
 If a listener has no default domain name, the CLB instance will forward the request to the first domain name.
 This example will skip the configuration step.
   - URL: the access path to your real server (e.g., `/image/`).
-  - Select **Weighted Round Robin** as the balance method and then click **Next**.
+  - Select **Weighted Round Robin** as the balancing method and then click **Next**.
 For more information, please see [Load Balancing Methods](https://intl.cloud.tencent.com/document/product/214/6153).
 ![](https://main.qcloudimg.com/raw/263b2486f8a5734ea8aa643ea3b34387.png)
 3. Enable health check.
 Use the default values for both check domain and path fields, and click **Next**.
 ![](https://main.qcloudimg.com/raw/9d8c9bbe1191340e452e9feeafb20e73.png)
 4. Disable session persistence and click **Submit**.

-For more information on CLB listeners, please see [CLB Listeners - Overview](https://intl.cloud.tencent.com/document/product/214/6151).
+For more information on CLB listeners, please see [CLB Listener Overview](https://intl.cloud.tencent.com/document/product/214/6151).
 >?
 >- Forwarding rules: each listener can be configured with multiple domain names, and each domain name can be configured with multiple URLs.
 You can select a listener or domain name, and then click the **+** icon to create new rules.
 - Session persistence: if session persistence is disabled and a round-robin method is selected, requests from the same client will be assigned to different real servers in sequence; if session persistence is enabled, or it is disabled but `ip_hash` balance method is used, requests from the same client will always be assigned to the same real server.